-Basis of Presentation
+Basis of Presentation and Going Concern

-As of March 31, 2017, the Company has devoted substantially all of its efforts to product development, raising capital, and building infrastructure and has not realized revenues from its planned principal operations.
+As of June 30, 2017, the Company has devoted substantially all of its efforts to product development, raising capital, and building infrastructure and has not realized revenues from its planned principal operations.
 The Company has incurred operating losses since inception.
-As of March 31, 2017, the Company had an accumulated deficit of \$92.7 million.
+As of June 30, 2017, the Company had an accumulated deficit of \$99.3 million.
 The Company anticipates that it will continue to incur net losses into the foreseeable future as it continues the development and commercialization of its product candidates and works to develop additional product candidates through research and development programs.
-At March 31, 2017, the Company had cash, cash equivalents and short-term investments of \$36.7 million.
-Based on the Company's current business plan, management believes that existing cash, cash equivalents and short-term investments will be sufficient to fund the Company's obligations for at least the next 12 months.
+At June 30, 2017, the Company had cash, cash equivalents and short-term investments of \$32.0 million.
+Based on the Company's current business plan, management believes that existing cash, cash equivalents and short-term investments will be sufficient to fund the Company's obligations through mid-2018.
+The Company's ability to execute its operating plan beyond mid-2018 depends on its ability to obtain additional funding through equity offerings, debt financings or potential licensing and collaboration arrangements.
+The accompanying condensed consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business.
+However, the Company's current working capital, anticipated operating expenses and net losses and the uncertainties surrounding its ability to raise additional capital as needed, as discussed below, raise substantial doubt about its ability to continue as a going concern for a period of one year following the date that these financial statements are issued.
+The condensed consolidated financial statements do not include any adjustments for the recovery and classification of assets or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

-The Company plans to continue to fund its losses from operations and capital funding needs through cash, cash equivalents and investments on hand, as well as through future equity offerings, debt financings, other third party funding, and potential licensing or collaboration arrangements, including equity financing though the common stock purchase agreement the Company entered into with Aspire Capital Fund, LLC. in March 2017 for the purchase of up to \$21.0 million of the Company's stock over a 30 month period.
-If the Company is not able to secure adequate additional funding, it may be forced to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible, and/or delay or reduce the scope of its planned development programs.
+The Company plans to continue to fund its losses from operations through cash, cash equivalents and investments on hand, as well as through future equity offerings, debt financings, other third party funding, and potential licensing or collaboration arrangements, including equity financing through the common stock purchase agreement the Company entered into with Aspire Capital Fund, LLC. in March 2017 for the purchase of up to \$21.0 million of the Company's stock over a 30 month period.
+There can be no assurance that additional funds will be available when needed from any source or, if available, will be available on terms that are acceptable to the Company.
+Even if the Company raises additional capital, it may also be required to modify, delay or abandon some of its plans which could have a material adverse effect on the Company's business, operating results and financial condition and the Company's ability to achieve its intended business objectives.
 Any of these actions could materially harm the Company's business, results of operations and future prospects.